Crowdfunding

 Although similar concepts can also be executed through mail-order subscriptions, benefit events, and other methods, the term crowdfunding refers to internet-mediated registries.
 This modern crowdfunding model is generally based on three types of actors – the project initiator who proposes the idea or project to be funded, individuals or groups who support the idea, and a moderating organization (the "platform") that brings the parties together to launch the idea.

-Crowdfunding has been used to fund a wide range of for-profit, entrepreneurial ventures such as artistic and creative projects, medical expenses, travel, and community-oriented social entrepreneurship projects.
+The term crowdfunding was coined in 2006 by entrepreneur and technologist, Michael Sullivan, to differentiate traditional fundraising with the trends of native Internet projects, companies and community efforts to support various kinds of creators.
+Crowdfunding has been used to fund a wide range of for-profit entrepreneurial ventures such as artistic and creative projects, medical expenses, travel, and community-oriented social entrepreneurship projects.
 Although crowdfunding has been suggested to be highly linked to sustainability, empirical validation has shown that sustainability plays only a fractional role in crowdfunding.
 Its use has also been criticized for funding quackery, especially costly and fraudulent cancer treatments.

 History

-Crowdfunding has a long history with many roots.
-Books have been crowdfunded for centuries; authors and publishers would advertise book projects in praenumeration or subscription schemes.
+Funding by collecting small donations from many people has a long history with many roots.
+Books have been funded in this way in the past; authors and publishers would advertise book projects in praenumeration or subscription schemes.
 The book would be written and published if enough subscribers signaled their readiness to buy the book once it was out.
 The subscription business model is not exactly crowdfunding, since the actual flow of money only begins with the arrival of the product.
 However, the list of subscribers has the power to create the necessary confidence among investors that is needed to risk the publication.

 War bonds are theoretically a form of crowdfunding military conflicts.
 London's mercantile community saved the Bank of England in the 1730s when customers demanded their pounds to be converted into gold – they supported the currency until confidence in the pound was restored, thus crowdfunding their own money.
 A clearer case of modern crowdfunding is Auguste Comte's scheme to issue notes for the public support of his further work as a philosopher.
-The "Première Circulaire Annuelle adressée par l'auteur du Système de Philosophie Positive" was published on March 14, 1850, and several of these notes, blank and with sums have survived.
+The "Première Circulaire Annuelle adressée par l'auteur du Système de Philosophie Positive" was published on March 14, 1850, and several of these notes, blank and with sums, have survived.
 The cooperative movement of the 19th and 20th centuries is a broader precursor.
 It generated collective groups, such as community or interest-based groups, pooling subscribed funds to develop new concepts, products, and means of distribution and production, particularly in rural areas of Western Europe and North America.
 In 1885, when government sources failed to provide funding to build a monumental base for the Statue of Liberty, a newspaper-led campaign attracted small donations from 160,000 donors.